Vedant2254/Fundme-hardhat-blockchain/Readme.md

        ```
        Keep this blockchain running when interacting with application.
 Hardhat automatically deploys the smart contracts for you.
 You don't need to explicitly deploy them.
    - Deploying on Goerli testnet -
      - Before heading over to this part, make sure you have properly setup `.env` file, as it contains the RPC url and the private key of deployer.
-     - Another thing we need to do is to use the [Goerli Faucet](https://goerlifaucet.com/) to request some Goerli ETH for our account as we need to spend some ETH to deploy the contract.
-For this you need to be logged in to your [Alchemy](https://dashboard.alchemy.com/) account.
+Also, check if your account has some ETH balance because we have to spend some ETH to deploy the contract.
+If you don't have ETH see the 2nd point in [Installation](#installation).
-     - Enter the public address of your wallet (present in MetaMask extension) and click on `Send Me ETH`.
-A transaction will be performed and soon your account will be credited with some Goerli ETH (note that this is not real Ether currency, a fake Ether currency on testnet).
      - Run below command to deploy on goerli testnet
        ```
        yarn hardhat deploy --network goerli